 The fellowship training program is certified and accredited by the American Board of Cosmetic Surgery and the American Academy of Cosmetic Surgery.
 The American Board of Cosmetic Surgery is the only certifying board that exclusively tests surgeons’ knowledge and experience in cosmetic surgery.”

-When considering the difference between regular residency and and an additional Cosmetic Surgery Fellowship, one should consifer that minimum cosmetic surgery requirement established by the Residency Review Committee of the Accreditation Council for Graduate Medical Education includes only ten breast augmentations, seven face lifts, eight blepharoplasties, six rhinoplasties, five abdominoplasties, ten liposuctions, and nine other “cosmetic surgery procedures”.
+When considering the difference between regular residency and and an additional Cosmetic Surgery Fellowship, one should consider that minimum cosmetic surgery requirement established by the Residency Review Committee of the Accreditation Council for Graduate Medical Education includes only ten breast augmentations, seven facelifts, eight blepharoplasties, six rhinoplasties, five abdominoplasties, ten liposuctions, and nine other “cosmetic surgery procedures”.

 Fellowship Training matters as it assures that your cosmetic surgeon is completely up to date on all current procedures and techniques.
 It is just one more measure to judge trust between you and your cosmetic surgeon.